1st Nebraska Infantry Regiment (1898): Occupation and Philippine–American War

 American troops performed occupation duty in the city, with the First Nebraska policing the waterfront district near the customs house.
 Tensions remained between the Americans and the Spanish and with the Filipino rebels under General Emilio Aguinaldo, who desired independence for the Philippines.
 Soldiers in the occupying American forces often referred to the locals by racial slurs, and some of the soldiers behaved in a hostile manner towards the Chinese minority population of Manila.
 Some looting occurred as well.
 Bratt was sent home due to illness in September, and John M. Stotsenburg was promoted to colonel to command the regiment on October 4.
 Disease caused many illnesses and deaths in the unit, and 300 soldiers were discharged in December and shipped back to the United States due to illness or infirmity.
 The losses to illness were partially offset by the arrival in late November of the additional recruits that had been authorized in June.
 In December, the regiment was transferred to Camp Santa Mesa, which was in a salient of the American lines outside of Manila that would allow the regiment a route with which to quickly take the city's waterworks if needed.

 In December, the Treaty of Paris ended the Spanish–American War, and the United States signaled that it intended to keep the Philippines as a colonial possession, although Aguinaldo and his followers still desired independence.
 Tensions between the Americans and the Filipinos mounted through January 1899, with the location of the 1st Nebraska's camp being a point of contention.

+On the evening of February 4, 1899, Private William W. Grayson fired the first shot of the Philippine-American War at the corner of Sociego Street and Tomas Arguelles Street.
+A study done by Ronnie Miravite Casalmir places the event at this corner, not at Sociego-Silencio where they erroneously have the marker.

 The Philippine–American War began on February 4.
 Filipino soldiers did not answer to American sentinels, and Private William W. Grayson of the 1st Nebraska fired a shot.
 Firing all along the American lines soon broke out, as the Battle of Manila had begun.
 The next day, the Nebraskans captured a pumping station on the Mariquina River and a Hotchkiss gun.
 During the two days of fighting, the regiment had six men killed and 22 wounded.
 Eight of the regiment's members were cited for gallantry.